faizuljasmi/laravel-FMS/README.md

 <li>Complaints sorting, on the display table</li>
 </ul>

-Features that are planned to be implemented soon/are being worked on:
+Features that are planned to be implemented soon/are being worked on (in no particular order):
 <ul>
 <li>User levels</li>
 <li>Reply/feedback on complaints</li>